aj-stein-gsa/www-fedramp-gov/pages/20x/working-groups/cwg-rev5.md

 against a simple standard, and then make those reports available to customers via normal channels.

-Your focus in this working group will be on developing a standard for continuous monitoring reporting by cloud service providers with FedRAMP Rev 5 (and those on legacy Rev 4) authorizations that meet the needs of agency security professionals to validate the risk posture of the CSO.
-Providers will no longer be expected to upload scan logs to a central service, but will instead develop simple standard reports to make directly available to customers via their partner portals.
+The focus of this working group will be on exploring standards for continuous monitoring reporting by cloud service providers with FedRAMP Rev 5 (and those on legacy Rev 4) authorizations that may meet the needs of agency security professionals to validate the risk posture of the CSO.
+Topics for discussion could include approaches where providers no longer need to upload scan logs to a central service, and could instead develop simple standard reports to make directly available to customers via their partner portals

 ## Target Audience {#target}